 WHAT MAKES SCIATICA HURT?

 Some experts blame herniated discs.
-Discs are the fibrous pads between the vertebrae.
+Discs are the fibrous pads between the vertebrae that make up the spine.
 When a disc herniates, it bulges and can press on the sciatic nerve.
-Other researchers blame the piriformis muscle in the buttocks the muscle that allows you to lift your leg sideways.
+Degenerative disc disease could also play a role.
+Other researchers blame the piriformis muscle in the buttocks.
+An important part of the musculoskeletal system, it is the muscle that allows you to lift your leg sideways.
 If inflamed by injury or overexertion, the piriformis muscle can press against the sciatic nerve.
-Thus there are many possible causes of sciatica.
+Thus, there are many possible causes of this painful condition.
 In most cases, an exact diagnosis may not be necessary.

-Many cases of Sciatica respond well to simple procedures including exercise, modification of activities, and conservative care such as chiropractic adjustments, and spinal rehabilitation.
+Many cases of Sciatica respond well to simple treatment options, including exercise, modification of activities, and conservative care such as chiropractic adjustments, physical therapy, and spinal

-In less than 30 minutes, you will receive a Complete Sciatica Consultation from our Denver Chiropractor who will prescribe the appropriate chiropractic treatments to Fix your symptoms.
+In less than 30 minutes, you will receive a Complete Sciatica Consultation from our Denver Chiropractor who will prescribe the appropriate chiropractic treatments to correct the problem and

 Our Chiropractic office is conveniently located in Denver, Colorado near I-25 & S. Bellaire St.